sanjeevsubedi/pragma-test/README.md

 - Due to the time constraint, this app is just a basic version.
 We can refactor and optimize a lot of things.
 - App only covers minimal unit testing.
 In the future, we can extend with E2E testing and make it part of CI/CD process too.
 We can go up to 80% of unit testing coverage.
 - I have added the tsconfig and npm scripts to compile the ts files for the future.
 - I have just put the basic UI with few lines of css.
-This can be optimzed by using sass making it modular.
+This can be optimzed by using SASS, which helps to achieve modularity in styles.